-KG Select (Keygroup Select) lets you select a specific keygroup for editing.
-This parameter works in conjunction with the Num of KG (number of keygroups) parameter at the top of the window, which lets you create up to 128 keygroups within one keygroup program.
+The Keygroup Select field lets you select a specific keygroup for editing.
+This parameter works in conjunction with the #KG (number of keygroups) parameter at the top of the window, which lets you create up to 128 keygroups within one keygroup program.
 A default keygroup program contains only one single keygroup.
-When you have created more than one keygroup with Num of KG, use KG Select to select any keygroup for editing.
+When you have created more than one keygroup with #KG, use Keygroup Select to select any keygroup for editing.
 All selects all available keygroups of a keygroup program for simultaneous editing.